 - In November 2008, Moore told interviewer Larry King that most Americans were struggling financially while “a few people at the top” were becoming “filthy rich.”
 Added Moore: “I think, really, what we're seeing here right now with [failing automobile companies], with the banks, we're seeing the end of capitalism—the end of capitalism as we know it.
 And I say good riddance.
 It hasn't helped the people or the planet.”

 Though he routinely excoriates wealthy people, Moore himself is one of the richest individuals in the world.
-He has a net worth exceeding $50 million; he lives in a 17th-floor, $1 million-plus apartment in New York City; and he owns a luxurious house (also worth at least $1 million) in an exclusive community in northern Michigan.
+He has a net worth exceeding $50 million, and lives in a 17th-floor, $1 million-plus apartment in New York City.
+As of July 2014, he owned a combined total of nine real-estate properties in New York and Michigan.
+In the summer of 2015, he put his 11,000-square-foot lakefront mansion in Michigan up for sale, with an asking price of $5.2 million.
 When he gives speeches in various venues, Moore charges up to $30,000 per appearance.

 When confronted with these facts, Moore typically tries to deny that he is in fact ultra-wealthy.
 In a 2011 interview, for instance, CNN's Piers Morgan asked the filmmaker whether he was “in the 1%” of top income earners.
 Moore repled: “I'm not in the 1%, no.” When Morgan pressed him further “to admit the bleeding obvious,” Moore said: “No, I'm not....
 How could I be in the 1%?
 No that's not true....
 I am devoting my life to those who have less and who have been crapped upon by the system.
 And that's how I spend my time, my energy, my money on trying to upend this system, that I think is a system of violence, it's a system that's unfair to the average working person in this country ...”